openconfig/featureprofiles/feature/security/gnsi/acctz/RecordPayloadTruncation/README.md

-# gNSI.acctz.v1 (Accounting) Test Large Payload
+# ACCTZ-4.1 - gNSI.acctz.v1 (Accounting) Test Record Payload Truncation

+## Summary
 Test how large payload is handled.

 ## Procedure

-1. Use gNMI SET to push a large configuration (which contains 100K static routes).
+1. Use gNMI SET to push a large configuration (e.g. contains 100K static routes).
 2. Establish gNSI connection to the DUT.
-    1. Call gnsi.acctz.v1.Acctz.RecordSubscribe with RecordRequest.timestamp = T1.
+    1. Call `gnsi.acctz.v1.Acctz.RecordSubscribe` with `RecordRequest.timestamp = T1`.
 T1 should be timestamp that covers the above gNMI SET action.
     2. Verify that the gNMIS SET record are returned either with full payload, or with `payload_istruncated` set to `true`.

 ## Telemetry Coverage